 Toward the end of his life, Norman Weaver remembered that UNRRA had hired him because they “needed a photo-reporter in the field, covering repatriation from concentration camps, welfare, tracing bureaus, etc.” His job was to produce “public relations stories for official publications [sic] such as Life, Time, Ebony and others.”
 As we have seen, pictures taken “in the field” were mainly meant for UNRRA publications and appropriate agencies in the member states, whose job was to distribute them to their own populations.
 Popular illustrated magazines were not a priority target, especially not Life, whose publisher – Henry R. Luce – was a Republican and very critical of Roosevelt’s policy in Europe and UNRRA’s mission.
-Weaver merely wished to emphasise the prominence of UNRRA photographers’ work, associating it with the most prestigious publications of the era.
-More importantly, by calling his assignments “public relations stories,” he identified the core role of photography in forging a humanitarian narrative aimed at establishing a positive relationship between the institution, its stakeholders, and public opinion.
+Weaver merely wished to emphasize the prominence of UNRRA photographers’ work, associating it with the most prestigious publications of the era.
+More important, by calling his assignments “public relations stories,” he identified the core role of photography in forging a humanitarian narrative aimed at establishing a positive relationship between the institution, its stakeholders, and public opinion.

 A considerable body of scholarly literature considers humanitarian representations to be characterized by a focus on an identifiably suffering victim.
 Scholars have convincingly analyzed the role of visual images in establishing narrative conventions that were historically central to the emergence of the humanitarian project, broadly construed as the mobilization of empathy for human beings in severe distress.
 The well-known story of the “starving baby” leaflet, which in 1919 contributed to giving unexpected celebrity to Eglantyne Jebb’s humanitarian project, is an excellent example of photography aimed at raising empathy.
-Jebb and a group of women activists stood on Trafalgar Square distributing a flier bearing the image of an undernourished Austrian baby.
+Jebb and a group of women activists stood on Trafalgar Square distributing a flyer bearing the image of an undernourished Austrian baby.
 Their intention was to publicly condemn the British embargo against the countries defeated in the First World War.
-Eglantyne Jebb was arrested, but the leaflet appeared the most popular newspapers and the case provided an initial impetus to the foundation of the Save the Children Fund (SCF).
-The image of the emaciated toddler became a powerful icon for the origins of the SCF, and, more in general for the aftermath World War I. It further reinforced the idea that humanitarian photography was about portraying suffering bodies, about creating images that had the power stir up emotions and play on the public’s sympathy.
+Eglantyne Jebb was arrested, but the leaflet was reproduced in the most popular newspapers and the case provided an initial impetus to the founding of the Save the Children Fund (SCF).
+The image of the emaciated toddler became a powerful icon for the origins of the SCF and more generally, for aid in the aftermath of World War I. It further reinforced the idea that humanitarian photography was about portraying suffering bodies, about creating images that had the power stir up emotions and play on the public’s sympathy.

 UNRRA “public relation stories” were aimed at shaping an altogether different type of narrative.
 They did not seek to stir up stark emotions.
-Instead, they sought to explain, persuade, reassure, and familiarize post-war public opinion with a new vision of humanitarianism as modern, professional, and thoroughly international.
-Scholars have convincingly argued that photography played a prominent role in U.S. cultural diplomacy as the Cold War was getting under way by supporting American foreign policy in its efforts to “win hearts and minds.”
+Instead, their purpose was to explain their mission and persuade, reassure, and familiarize the postwar public with a new vision of humanitarianism as modern, professional, and thoroughly international.
+Scholars have convincingly argued that photography played a prominent role in US cultural diplomacy as the Cold War was getting under way by supporting American foreign policy in its efforts to “win hearts and minds.”
 The same philosophy inspired thousands of UNRRA official shots.
 Visual language – supposedly universal – was meant to persuade citizens in the member states to endorse the UN agency’s operations and the new idea of humanitarianism that informed them.
-More broadly, photographic publications were intended to promote the idea that relief and rehabilitation were new duties for the democratic countries which first defeated Nazism with their armies and now were responsible for leading the reconstruction on a new basis.
-In UNRRA’s view international aid was the driving force for post-war renewal, and photography was meant to portray and to facilitate the process.
+More broadly, photographic publications were intended to promote the idea that relief and rehabilitation were new duties for the democratic countries that first defeated Nazism with their armies and now were responsible for leading the reconstruction on a new basis.
+In UNRRA’s view, international aid was the driving force for postwar renewal, and photography was meant to portray and to facilitate the process.

 Rehabilitating Children